I'm Alright (Kenny Loggins song)

 "I'm Alright" is a song written and performed by American rock musician Kenny Loggins.
 It was used as the theme music for the 1980 comedy film Caddyshack.
 The track was released as a single in 1980 and then reached the top 10 of the U.S. singles chart.
 Eddie Money makes a guest appearance in the song's background chorus.
-The song is also one of the most frequent choices in Loggins' concert, and included in all three of his official concert material releases – Kenny Loggins Alive, Live from Grand Canyon, and Outside: From the Redwoods.
+The song is also one of the most frequent choices in Loggins' concerts, and included in all three of his official concert material releases – Kenny Loggins Alive, Live from Grand Canyon, and Outside: From the Redwoods.